mentorship-sponsorship/mentorship-guide-docs/docs/resources-mentorship-programs.md

 # Mentorship Programs

 > As this crowdsourced list of free programs grow, we will update how it's organized.
-In the meantime, please contribute!
+In the meantime, feel free to add helpful programs and communities!

 Sorted alphabetically.